lorserker/ben/README.md

 On __Amazon__, there is an image Public_Ben_Bot_V1.2 for starting an instance of BEN.
 After starting the instance just log in and execute [start_ben_bot_screens.sh].

+For __Ubuntu__ users: You might have to compile libdds.so and might have to install libboost using `sudo apt install libboost-thread-dev`

 ### Running the Web App

 The engine has a (very basic) UI which enables you to play as a human agains three bots and then review the games you played.